-FAQs for PAR-19-214 Novel Assays to Address Translational Gaps in Treatment Development (UG3/UH3)
+FAQs for PAR-22-169: Novel Assays to Address Translational Gaps in Treatment Development (UG3/UH3)

 1. What is the purpose of this FOA?

 The overall goal is to identify, optimize, and evaluate measures of neurophysiological processes that are disrupted within or across mental disorders and which can be assessed in animals and humans.
-The primary purpose is to improve the efficiency of the therapeutic development process by addressing inconsistencies between the preclinical screening pipeline and clinical evaluation of new treatment candidates and thereby hasten the development of more effective treatments for mental disorders.
-Expected outcomes:
+The primary purpose is to improve the efficiency of the therapeutic development process by addressing inconsistencies between the preclinical screening pipeline and clinical evaluation of new treatment candidates, thereby hastening the development of more effective treatments for mental disorders.
+Expected outcomes include:

 - To identify measures where performance between the preclinical species and humans is dissimilar, thus establishing a firm basis for limiting predictions of clinical effects based on preclinical findings.

 2. Do all applications require both the UG3 and UH3 phases?

 Yes, the UG3 phase is required to optimize the assay for cross species performance evaluation in the UH3 phase.
 Any assays where there are already sufficient data collected in both species to evaluate the assay would likely not be considered sufficiently innovative.

 3. Are there any special considerations in selecting the preclinical species?

 The FOA supports assay development around measures that assess the highest level of shared function across species (i.e., the highest common denominator).
 In most cases, this will limit the selection of the non-human species to mammals.